-9.1.5.3 Screening of candidate subjects
+9.1.6.3 Screening of Candidate Subjects

 All such potential participants are screened or re-screened for suitability for each test in a private, one-on-one conversation with the Study Director.
+Some former subjects have been excluded from mosquito repellent testing, for example, because they passed the upper age limit, when the health risks of West Nile Fever are statistically more serious.
 The Exclusion Criteria (section 9.1.2) are exercised by asking each candidate to address them in the interview with the Study Director.
-It is explained that to female candidates that pregnancy will be assessed directly on the test day.
+It is explained to female candidates that pregnancy will be assessed directly on the test day.
 The Study Director encourages candidates to ask questions and ask for clarification at any time during the interview and in all activities that follow.
-To candidates that pass screening the Study Director describes the test purpose in plain language (in English), and the procedures and comportment to be followed are described in detail.
+To candidates that pass screening, the Study Director describes the test purpose in plain language (in English), and the procedures and comportment to be followed are described.
 Candidates are then asked if they would like to retire from consideration at that point.
-If they wish to remain in consideration, it is explained and emphasized that they may withdraw from the test at any time during the test without penalty to their compensation.
-This freedom is especially re-emphasized in cases in which considerable effort or expense has been required to include a subject (e.g., air travel to a distant site), to discourage the conception that that effort or expense creates any added obligation in the subject.
+If they wish to remain in consideration, it is emphasized that they may withdraw from the test at any time during the test without penalty to their compensation.
+This freedom is especially re-emphasized in cases in which considerable effort or expense has been required to include a subject (e.g., travel to a distant site), to discourage the conception that that effort or expense creates any added obligation in the subject.

-Candidates in California are given copies of the State of California Department of Pesticide Regulation 'Experimental Subjects' Bill of Rights' (Appendix 4) to read as the Study Director reads it aloud.
-They are also given a copy of the IRB-approved consent form to read as the Study Director reads it aloud.
+Candidates are given copies of the State of California Department of Pesticide Regulation 'Experimental Subjects' Bill of Rights' (Appendix 4) to read as the Study Director reads it aloud.
+They are also given a copy of the IRBapproved consent form to read as the Study Director reads it aloud.
 The amount and form of compensation is described.
 They are again encouraged to ask any questions they have about the test, which may include understanding its purpose more fully, understanding risks and discomforts more fully, and understanding treatment and compensation for injury more fully.
 While the majority of our subjects have worked with us on an occasional basis for a number of years, we encourage them to personally evaluate their interests and concerns about participation seriously each time.
 We ask them not to sign on immediately but to give the situation due consideration (normally at least one day, sometimes less for those who have participated in multiple prior studies).
-Because most of the volunteers are researchers and/or have advanced degrees in life sciences, or are mosquito control professionals that work directly with mosquitoes in infested habitats, we regard their motivations and decisions to participate as being unusually well considered and well informed.
+Because most of the volunteers are researchers and/or have advanced degrees in life sciences, or work directly with or otherwise regularly encounter mosquitoes in infested habitats, we regard their motivations and decisions to participate as being well considered and well informed.
 Accordingly, we normally accept their decisions to participate if they so choose following due consideration.
 Nonetheless, the Study Director retains the final right to refuse participation to any candidate.

-9.1.6 Identification method and records retention:
+9.1.7 Identification method and records retention: